nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 3.`FastParser::parseCommand` will determine that it is a delete appointment command.
 4.`FastParser::parseCommand` will call `DeleteAppointmentCommandParser::parse`.
     1. `ArgumentTokenizer::tokenize` will be called to recognise the required prefixes for appointment feature.
-    2. `ParserUtil::parseIndex`, will be called to check and parsed the input if it passes the check (for requirement).
+    2. `ParserUtil::parseIndex`, will be called to check and parse the input if it passes the check (for requirement).
     3. A new `Appointment` object with the input empty `date`, `time` and `venue` will be created.
 5.`DeleteAppointmentCommandParser::parse` will return a new `DeleteAppointmentCommand` object that contains the position of the specified contact and the `Appointment` object.